-&lt;sup>7 In Vermont, kratom's components are "regulated drugs," making them generally illegal except as specifically allowed.
+6 In Vermont, kratom's components are "regulated drugs," making them generally illegal except as specifically allowed.
 VT.
 STAT.
 ANN. tit.
-18, § 4205 (West 2023).
+18, § 4205 (West 2024).
 In the remaining jurisdictions, kratom components are Schedule I controlled substances.

-- products is regulated.
-Twenty-eight states do not control or regulate kratom.
-Additionally, kratom is not regulated or controlled in any of the U.S. territories. - ➤ Of the 16 states in which the possession, distribution, sale, or manufacture of kratom products is regulated, 10 states (Arizona, Colorado, Georgia, Nevada, Oklahoma, Tennessee, Texas, Utah, Virginia, and West Virginia) also place requirements for kratom product labels.
+➤ Of the 16 states in which the possession, distribution, sale, or manufacture of kratom products is regulated, 10 states (Arizona, Colorado, Georgia, Nevada, Oklahoma, Tennessee, Texas, Utah, Virginia, and West Virginia) also place requirements for kratom product labels.
 In the other six states (Florida, Illinois, Louisiana, Minnesota, Oregon, and South Dakota), there are no product labeling requirements.